 Currently about 79 million Americans are infected with Human Papillomavirus (HPV).
 In collaboration with the University of Maryland, we seek to decrease this number.

 Though they've seen great improvements in recent years, yoga mats still aren't perfect.
-I'm currently working to understand consumer needs to improve mats for yogis everywhere.
+I surveyed over 60 yoga professionals to understand how to improve mats for yogis everywhere.

 o Magna Cum Laude with Research Distinction

 o Studied the neurological changes associated with yoga and meditation under Dr. Sara Lazar